JoeyStanley/real/data/index.md

 ## [Joey's Vowels](/data/joey.csv)

 This dataset from me reading about 300 sentences at home in my kitchen.
-I had it automatically transcribed, force-aligned, and formant-extracted using DARLA and I took zero effort to clean it up so it's a little messy.
-This dataset is the one I use in my tutorials.
+I had it automatically transcribed, force-aligned, and formant-extracted using [DARLA](http://darla.dartmouth.edu) and I took zero effort to clean it up so it's a little messy.
+Because DARLA utilizes FAVE for formant extraction, all the typical FAVE columns are there.
+This dataset is the one I use in a lot of my tutorials.

 ## [McDonald's Menu Items](/data/menu.csv)